-On our last trip, we were able to do Test Track, Soarin’ Around the World, Spaceship Earth, Mission: SPACE, Frozen Ever After, Gran Fiesta Tour, Remy’s Ratatouille Adventure, and Living With the Land, and still had time to have some of the festival food and drinks.
+On our last trip, we were able to do Test Track, Soarin’ Around the World, Spaceship Earth, Mission: SPACE, Frozen Ever After, Gran Fiesta Tour, Remy’s Ratatouille Adventure, Guardians of the Galaxy: Cosmic Rewind and Living With the Land, and still had time to enjoy some of the festival food and drinks.
 Plus, if we had wanted to, we could have squeezed in The Seas With Nemo & Friends and Journey Into Imagination With Figment as well.

 Planning Your Visit

 It’s all a matter of getting and staying ahead of the crowds and figuring out what your priorities are.
 With the help of our 1-Day Epcot itinerary and some planning—along with a little flexibility on your part to roll with whatever magic may come your way—you’re sure to have a fun- and food-filled time at Epcot.

 As we previously mentioned, while rides can be the focus of your time at Epcot, it doesn’t necessarily mean that they should be.
 It depends a lot on who you’re going with and what you’re interested in.
 For families with small children, planning your time around hitting all the rides obviously makes sense.
 If you’re visiting with a group of adults, however, or if you have especially adventurous kids, we’d recommend letting the various food and entertainment possibilities share center stage with Remy the Rat and the Guardians.